numToStr/react-intro/slides.md

 JSX is the syntax, used by React, to describe the structure/layout of the component.
 It looks like HTML but it is different in many ways. _In fact, it's all javascript till the end_.

-Following is a simple example of valid React component where JSX starts from line 4-6.
+Following is a simple example of a valid React component where JSX starts from lines 4-6.

 ```js
 // file://src/component/example.jsx